Changing Object's Shape

 - Space switches to the Pan mode.

-- Command-Shift switches to either Move or Selection tool depending on which of them was active most recently.
+- Command switches to either Move or Selection tool depending on which of them was active most recently.

 - Option switches from the Merge to Erase mode.